Prince of Wales Theatre

 Other recent hits have been Juliet Prowse in "Sweet Charity"(1967), "Promises, Promises"(1969), James Stewart in "Harvey"(1975), Gemma Craven in "South Pacific"(1988).
 The auditorium was repainted for Andrew Lloyd Webber’s musical "Aspects of Love" in 1989.

 In recent years the Prince of Wales Theatre has been taken over by Cameron Mackintosh, and has hosted “The Full Monty”.
 It underwent a complete refurbishment in 2003/2004.
-Currently the hit musical "Mama Mia" has transfered from his other theatre, the Prince Edward Theatre.
+The exterior corner tower has been heighten, the foyers have been enlarged and new sidewalls of auditorium hide the original decoration, which is preserved, due to the Grade II Listed status of the building.
+The hit musical "Mama Mia" transferred from his other theatre, the Prince Edward Theatre.
+This was followed by “Book of Morman”.